2021 Expert Decision Pathway for HFrEF Treatment Optimization

 - Goals of care should be addressed during the course of illness with HF and expectations should be calibrated to guide timely decisions.
 When feasible, decision support tools should be used.
 End-of-life care in HF involves meticulous management of HF therapies, and palliative care consultation may help with other noncardiac symptoms such as pain.

 Clinical Topics: Arrhythmias and Clinical EP, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Mitral Regurgitation

-Keywords: Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Biological Markers, Cardiac Catheterization, Comorbidity, Costs and Cost Analysis, Defibrillators, Implantable, Delivery of Health Care, Integrated, Delivery of Health Care, Diagnostic Imaging, Diuretics, Drug Therapy, Echocardiography, Geriatrics, Guideline, Heart Failure, Hemodynamics, Hospices, Hyperkalemia, Medication Adherence, Mitral Valve Insufficiency, Organization and Administration, Palliative Care, Patient Compliance, Pharmacology, Referral and Consultation, Stroke Volume, Therapeutics
+Keywords: Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Biomarkers, Cardiac Catheterization, Comorbidity, Costs and Cost Analysis, Defibrillators, Implantable, Delivery of Health Care, Integrated, Delivery of Health Care, Diagnostic Imaging, Diuretics, Drug Therapy, Echocardiography, Geriatrics, Guideline, Heart Failure, Hemodynamics, Hospices, Hyperkalemia, Medication Adherence, Mitral Valve Insufficiency, Organization and Administration, Palliative Care, Patient Compliance, Pharmacology, Referral and Consultation, Stroke Volume, Therapeutics

 < Back to Listings